aman3096/jest/README.md

 This repository explains about the various test driven development scenarios that are built using Jest (a javascript testing library)

 ## init of package.json
-if you want to start the project from scratch then initialize a package.json.
-You can do this via this command npm init -y (this will auto generate the package.json file)
+If you want to start the project from scratch then initialize a package.json.
+You can do this via this command
+    npm init -y
+   This will auto generate the package.json file
-##Explaination of calculator.test.js and calculator.js
+## Explaination of calculator.test.js and calculator.js
     This is a calculator coding kata.
 Problem link https://osherove.com/tdd-kata-1
       ####calculator.test.js
         According to Uncle bobs TDD rule we first write test file to intentionally make it fail then we will write the business logic in order to pass. this file